dstroot/blog-next-13/README.md

 - [ ] Any other API's to move over?
 - [x] Links in Nav are not recognizing the path they are on - active styles are only applied whne they've been clicked on.
 Need a component that recognizes the path client side.
 - [ ] Finish "uses" page.
 - [ ] Add blur to images?
-No, effect is not smooth, see "blur" branch
+No, effect is not smooth, see "blur" branch.
 - [x] Update script to feed Algolia Index
 - [x] Generate RSS Feed - images still need work.